csrcouto/database/README.md

-A simple database in javascript.
+A simple database simulator in javascript.